coderanger/talk-ideas/kubernetes.md

 Kubernetes has been rapidly gaining steam as a deployment platform and infrastructure management framework, and has a well-earned reputation as a powerful, flexible, and useful tool.
-But as with all new technology, there is always an other shoe that needs dropping.
+But as with all new technology, there is always an "other shoe" that needs dropping.
 In this talk we'll go over the many steps needed to get from a basic web application deployed on an out-of-the-box Kubernetes cluster to a fully production-ready, supportable, maintainable platform.